umbirius/script_mate/README.md

-# Script Mate
+# ScriptMate

-Script Mate is an organization tool used for aspiring writers and story tellers to stay organized.
+ScriptMate is an organization tool used for aspiring writers and story tellers.
 With the ability to track projects, characters, settings, and scenes, a user will always be able to stay on top of their projects.
 In addition to organizational outlines, Script Mate also offers a feed on the home page offering users videos as added resources to help add dimensions to their stories.

 Grab your mate and share your script!